asevillano/asevillano-voice-translator-and-personal-voice/README.md

 Annotate the speaker_profile_id provided when the Personal Voice service is created because is needed to sythesize with Personal Voice.

-4. Run the demo of voice translation and syntesis with Personal Voice with voice_translator_and_personal_voice.py, setting the required target languages in the contant LANGUAGES.
+4. Run the demo of voice translation and syntesis with Personal Voice with voice_translator_and_personal_voice.py, setting the required target languages in the contant LANGUAGES and the original language to translate from that is by default set to 'es-ES'.